jgam/korin_i/_posts/db-concept.markdown

 ## MySQL

 Started by Oracle, MySQL grew rapidly with web as a web database.
 MySQL has similar structure as that of excel spread sheet.
 In the database, there exists lots of tables and these tables can be grouped as **schemas.** These schemas then get accumulated on **database server.**

+Now, what is so special about MySQL?
+(It seems like this is no different from excel spread sheet.)

+**Security** is a powerful functionality for the database.
+Authorization is also another functionality that allows which one to have permissions to CRUD whereas users can only READ the data.
+The basic user is **root** and this acts as a superuser who can do anything on mysql server.

+Let's run mysql server through terminal!
+1. cd /usr/local/mysql/bin/
+2. ./mysql -uroot -p

+Now, we are into mysql server!